Table of Contents

 Locking and Unlocking

 Locking and unlocking solar connectors are essential to ensure safe solar system connections.
-Most solar connectors, such as MC4 connectors, are designed with a built-in locking mechanism to prevent accidental disconnection and maintain a reliable electrical connection.
+Most solar connectors are designed with a built-in locking mechanism to prevent accidental disconnection and maintain a reliable electrical connection.

-- Unlocking Solar Connectors: To disconnect MC4 solar connectors, you will need a specialised unlocking tool known as an MC4 disconnect tool or MC4 spanner.
+- Unlocking Solar Connectors: To disconnect Universal Solar Connectors, you will need a specialised unlocking tool known as a Universal Solar Connector disconnect tool or spanner.
 Other connector types may have their specialised unlocking tool.
 These tools disengage the locking mechanism and safely separate the connectors without damaging them.